sudopluto/learning-how-to-live/age-20.md

         - you don't have to say you love me
       - opinion:
         - amusing ourseleves to death
+      - computer science:
+        - a byte of vim
+        - think like a programmer
     - fiction:
       - sci-fi:
         - do androids dream of electric sheep?